-These functions are ready for use but are still under development.
-You can expect refinements to their interface and capabilities:
+These functions are ready for use but are still considered experimental and may see more refinements to their interface and capabilities:

 sheets_create()is a new function to create a new Sheet and, optionally, write one or more data frames into it (#61).

 write_sheet()) is a new function to write a data frame into a new or existing (work)sheet, inside a new or existing (spread)Sheet.